mydropteam/drupal-php-fpm_images/README.md

 # drupal-php-fpm_images
-php-fpm docker images for use with Drupal projects
+php-fpm docker images for use with Drupal projects.